open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-prometheus-grafana/README.md

 [doc](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#step-2-log-in)
 to log in.

-After successfully logging in, first, click on the Configuration icon on the panel at the left hand side.
-And click on Prometheus.
+After successfully logging in, click on the Configuration icon on the panel at the left hand side, and click on Prometheus.
-For the value for the URI column, type in the default endpoint of Prometheus as suggested by the UI.
+Type in the default endpoint of Prometheus as suggested by the UI as the value for the URI.
 ```
 http://localhost:9090
 ```